 As I was growing up we always celebrated New Year’s Eve as a family.
 It wasn’t a night that Mom and Dad went out to a party.
 We had our own party at our house with lots of snacks, board games, and good family time all the way up until midnight, when we all quickly dropped off to sleep.
 New Year’s Eve with kids can be fun, even if it doesn’t mean a wild or fancy New Year’s Eve party with your friends.
 Add little touches to your own family party to make it special – a milk and cookies New Year’s toast is a great tradition to start that you and your little ones will love.

 Just make your favorite cookie recipe.
-Make sure the cookies are about the right size depending on your glass.
+Make sure the cookies are about the right size, depending on your glass.
 I like them to be sized about the width of the rim of your glass so they are easy to dip.
+If they are too big they won’t fit in the glass.
+If they are too small they won’t stay on the rim.
 We made our favorites – chocolate chip with dark chocolate.

 Start by pouring a bit of milk into a bowl.
 Pour some colorful sprinkles into another bowl.

 Dip the fancy glass rim into the milk.

 And then immediately dip it into the sprinkles.
 Give it a little twist and turn to make sure it’s nicely coated with the sprinkles.

 Now set your cookie on a cutting board and use a knife to carefully cut a small notch out of it.